stratusfear/bazaar/README.md

 - [Bazaar is a game changer](https://gardinerbryant.com/linux-software-management-is-about-to-change-with-bazaar/)
 - [Bazaar is a Slick New Desktop Flathub Frontend](https://www.omgubuntu.co.uk/2025/08/bazaar-new-flatpak-app-store-gnome-linux)
 - [Bazaar Is the Flatpak Store GNOME Always Needed](https://linuxiac.com/bazaar-is-the-flatpak-store-gnome-always-needed/)

+### This fork

+This fork removes political elements from the [bazaar](https://github.com/kolunmi/bazaar) project.
+I do not intend to change any functionality other than the current cosmetic changes.
+All of the credit for this project goes to the upstream contributors.